MPCP Integration Guide

 - Push: embed the grant in a provisioning message (MQTT, push notification, embedded firmware image at manufacture)

-2 — Wallets and AI agents
+2 — AI agents and automations

 What you run